jakobkhansen/journal.nvim/README.md

 ## Cookbook

-The following section is a collection of configurations which different users have deemed to be useful.
+The following section is a collection of configurations which the community have deemed to be useful.
 PRs for more examples in the cookbook are welcome!

 <details>
 <summary>Date range in week template</summary>